 We have been born of the faith and strength of our 74 proto-martyrs of Antioch in 1268, and by more than 150 others who also witnessed to their love of Christ with their lives in that century alone.

 The 14th. century was the time of our greatest expansion; we grew to 15,000 members.
 Three-hundred houses were added to the 110, or more, existing before Clare’s death.
-But our success brought us wealth and power and, like other great Orders, we drifted from our ideals.
+But we grew too quickly by receiving into our communities women who were not truly called by the Spirit.
+So, like the other great Orders, we drifted from our ideals.

 The 15th century has been called the “Second Franciscan Spring.”
 This revitalization of the entire Order was brought about through the collaboration of Friars and Clares.
-We owe our successful reform at that time to the initiative of the Observant Friars, who included us in their efforts to return to the spirit of our founders.
+We owe our successful reform at that time to the initiative of the Observant Friars, St. John of Capistrano and St. Nicholas of Cusa, who included us in their efforts to return to the spirit of our founders.

 At this crucial phase of our history, the Clares displayed extraordinary leadership through holy and capable women, like Bl.
 Antonia of Florence, Felice of Milan, Cecilia Coppola, St. Eustochia of Calafato, Seraphina Sforza, and others, who led the way to renewal in Poor Clare monasteries of Europe.
 We owe a great deal to these reformers, as well as to St. Colette of Corbie, who traveled around France to reform our Order there.